andersx/qmepa890/README.md

 ### Level of theory:
 All structures are optimized at the PBE0/def2-TZVP level of theory in ORCA.
 All energies are calculated at the PBE0/def2-TZVP level as well.
 No RI etc approximations were used.
+PM6 heats-of-formation are calculated in MOPAC using the COSMO implicit solvent model with a dielectric constant of `EPS=78.4`.

 ### Nomenclature of XYZ files: